mingfujacky/Lecture-Big-Data/ch00_course_introduction.md

 # Instructional Arrangements
 - Explain course material and hold hands-on sessions in class `laptop is required`
 - Implement examples and assignments in `Python`.
-- Deliver `final project` in group or individual.
+- Deliver `final project` by group or individual.
 The project topic is related to big data or data science.
-- Late submissions of homework and project will not be accepted
+- Late submissions of homework and project will not be accepted.

 # Evaluation Criteria
 - Attendance(10%): 5 roll calls